jsc329/ammonitorwiki/Chapter-09-The-Schedule-Table.md

 # Return foreign key information for the deployment table
 RSQLite::dbGetQuery(conn = conx, statement = "PRAGMA foreign_key_list(schedule);")
 ```

-    ##   id seq     table        from          to on_update on_delete match
-    ## 1  0   0 locations  locationID  locationID   CASCADE NO ACTION  NONE
-    ## 2  1   0 equipment equipmentID equipmentID   CASCADE NO ACTION  NONE

 Note that if the primary key entries in the **equipment** or
 **locations** tables are updated, changes will cascade to the